 There has been little publicity about MTD directed towards the business community.
 HMRC assumes that tax agents will provide this education service to their clients.
 However, tax agents need to first educate themselves as to the details of MTD.

-The professional bodies are doing their best to give their members informed.
+The professional bodies are doing their best to keep their members informed.
 The CIOT has an MTD resource page, and the ICAEW Tax Faculty has created an MTD hub, ICAS also has an MTD all you need to know page.
 These institutes are also running face-to-face and online seminars for members.

 Next week HMRC will be hosting four webinars on MTD for business, directed at tax agents.
 This is one hour-long presentation which will be run four times at 12.30pm and 3pm on 13 February, and at midday and 2pm on 14 February.